On regular genus and G-degree of PL 4-manifolds with boundary: Main results

 \begin{corollary} Any connected compact orientable (resp., non-orientable) PL $d$-manifold $M$ with boundary admits a regular bipartite (resp., non-bipartite) $(d+1)$-colored gem of $M$.
 Moreover, there is a regular $(d+1)$-colored gem of $M$ which lies in $\tilde{\mathbb{G}}_d$. \end{corollary}

-With this result, we have two representaions for a connected compact PL $d$-manifold $d$-manifold $M$ with non spherical boundary components: one is non-regular $(d+1)$-colored graph in $\mathbb{G}_d$ and the other one is a regular $(d+1)$-colored graph (may not lie in $\tilde{\mathbb{G}}_d$).
+With this result, we have two representaions for a connected compact PL $d$-manifold $M$ with non spherical boundary components: one is a non-regular $(d+1)$-colored graph in $\mathbb{G}_d$ and the other is a regular $(d+1)$-colored graph (may not lie in $\tilde{\mathbb{G}}_d$).
 Moreover, we have another regular $(d+1)$-colored gem of $M$, which lies in $\tilde{\mathbb{G}}_d$.

 \begin{definition} Let $(\Gamma,\gamma)$ be a regular $(d+1)$-colored graph.
 If $\{\varepsilon^{(j)}| j=1,\dots,\frac{d!}{2} \}$ is the set of all permutations of $\Delta_d$ then the Gurau degree (or in short G-degree) $\omega_G (\Gamma)$ of $\Gamma$ is defined as